VasVol/telegram_bot/README.md

 # Telegram Bot

-I'm Cifar10Bot.
+"<b>I'm Cifar10Bot.</b>\n"
-You can type messages and I will respond to them.
-For example you can ask me current time by typing 'time'.
+"You can type messages and I will respond to them.\n" "For example you can ask me current time by typing 'time'.\n\n"

-I can classify images.
+"<b>I can classify images.</b>\n"
-You can send me an image with
+"You can send me an image with\n"
-Plane, Car, Bird, Cat, Deer, Dog, Frog, Horse, Ship or Truck on it.
-And I will say, what I see on the image.
+"Plane, Car, Bird, Cat, Deer, Dog, Frog, Horse, Ship or Truck on it.\n" "And I will say, what I see on the image.\n"
-I'm not too good at guessing,
+"I'm not too good at guessing,\n"
-because I work with low-quality images.
+"because I work with low-quality images.\n\n"

-How to train me:
+"<b>How to train me:</b>\n"
-If you want to make me better at classifying, type 'train X', where X is a number of epochs you want me to train.
+"If you want to make me better at classifying, type 'train X',\n" "where X is a number of epochs you want me to train.\n" "You can use /reset command to remove learning progress.\n",

 ## Установка:
 ```